travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 Learn more about <a href="/docs/user/languages/erlang/">.travis.yml options for Erlang projects</a>

+### Groovy

+Currently Groovy projects can only be tested against JDK 6.
+Support for multiple JDKs will be added eventually.

+Learn more in our <a href="/docs/user/languages/groovy/">Groovy guide</a>

+### Java

+Currently Java projects can only be tested against JDK 6.
+Support for multiple JDKs will be added eventually.

+Learn more in our <a href="/docs/user/languages/java/">Java guide</a>

 ### Node.js

 Node.js projects specify releases they need to be tested against using `node_js` key: